 Use alternative feeding methods.
 Newborns don't have to be bottle fed.
-There is cup feeding, finger feeding and supplemental nursing systems, at the the breast supplementing.
-Be vocal, ask for an alternative feeding system.
+There are: Cup feeding, Finger feeding, Supplemental nursing systems, and At the the breast supplementing.
+Be vocal, ask for an alternative feeding system and guidance for use..

-For babies with newborn jaundice or sleepy babies, be proactive and feed your baby first enough food until they are alert and looking around then breastfeed.
-To ensure success, massage your breast first to stimulate a letdown, you are successful when milk is leaking from the nipple.
+For babies with newborn jaundice or sleepy babies, be proactive and 'feed your baby first' with enough food that they are alert and looking around, then offer the breast.
+To ensure success, massage your breast first to stimulate milk flow and encourage a letdown.
+You are successful when milk is leaking from the nipple.

 For all babies who are not breast feeding well.
 Undress your baby before feedings and do lots of skin to skin contact.
 Massage your baby and talk to them.
-Try baby wearing, it will stimulate natural breastfeeding cues for your newborn.
+Try baby-wearing, this is known to stimulate natural breastfeeding cues for your newborn.

-Paced bottle feed next to the breast while holding baby..
-By slowing down bottle feeding and using skin to skin contact at the breast, it can be easy to lull a sleepy baby too the breast.
+Paced bottle feed near the breast while holding baby..
+By slowing down bottle feeding and using skin to skin contact at the breast, it can be easy to coax a sleepy baby to the breast.
 Switch sides every feeding to mimic breastfeeding.

 Try gentle body work.
-Cranial Sacral Therapy or chiro practic adjustments for infants can help get things back in line after vaccum extraction, a C-section, or a long labor.
-It is also helpful for unilateral breast aversion, a baby refusing the same breast every feeding.
+Cranial Sacral Therapy or chiropractic adjustments for infants can help get things back in line after vacuum extraction, C-section, or a long labor.
+It is also helpful for one-sided breast aversion, a baby who is refusing the same breast every feeding.

 Know the difference between active nursing and nibbling.
-This is critcial, when your baby is actively nusing, the jaw moves way up and down.
-The jaw movement is so strong that you will see the ears and sometimes forehead visibly move with each suck.
-You should hear a Suck, Suck, KAW sound.
-The Kaw sound is your baby swallowing a mouth full of milk.
-Dr. Jack Newman has wonder videos on YouTube and his website showing the difference between nibbling and actively drinking milk.
+Identifying the difference is critical.
+When your baby is actively nursing, his jaw goes up and down with wide jaw movement.
+This jaw movement is so strong that you will see the ears, and sometimes forehead, visibly move with each suck and baby's jaw will drop down & pause for a second.
+You may hear the Suck, Suck, Caw sound.
+The Caw sound is your baby swallowing a mouth full of milk.
+Dr. Jack Newman has wonderful videos on YouTube and his website showing the difference between nibbling and actively drinking milk.

-After the baby has latched, try deep breast compressions.
+After the baby has latched, try deep breast compressions as soon as baby's suckle slows.
 You gently squeeze your breast about 1/2 inch to 1 inch behind the areola, the dark part of your breast.
-Hold until your baby starts to suck and swallow then release.
+Hold that squeeze until your baby starts to suck and swallow rhymically, then release.
 Repeat until your baby stops drinking milk on one side then move baby to the other breast and repeat.

-An old saying is don't watch the clock, watch baby.
+A wise old saying is 'watch the baby - don't watch the clock'.
 Exactly!
-But watch baby actively drinking milk not sleeping at the breast.
-You can be successful after a bumpy start, getting help quickly is the key.
+But watch baby actively drinking milk not 'sleeping at the breast'.
+You can be successful after a bumpy start - getting help quickly is the key.